-The XRecordCreateContext function creates a record context and returns an XRecordContext, which is then used in the other Record library calls.
+The XRecordCreateContext function creates a record context and returns an XRecordContext which is then used in the other Record library calls.
 This request is typically executed by the recording client over its control connection to the X server.
-The datum_flags specifies whether server time and/or client sequence number should precede protocol elements recorded by context (see section 2.1).
+The datum_flags specifies whether server time and/or client sequence number should precede protocol elements recorded by context (the section called "Datum Flags").
 When a clients element identifies a particular client, the client is added to the context and the protocol to record for that client is set to the union of all ranges.
-When a clients element is XRecordCurrentClients, XRecordFutureClients, or XRecordAllClients, the actions described in section 2.2 "Selecting Clients" are performed.
+When a clients element is XRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in the section called "Selecting Clients" are performed.

 XRecordCreateContext returns zero if the request failed.
-XRecordCreateContext can generate BadIDChoice, BadMatch, and BadValue errors.
+XRecordCreateContext can generate BadIDChoice BadMatch and BadValue errors.

 The ranges argument is an XRecordRange array, that is, an array of pointers.
-The structures the elements point to shall be allocated by calling XRecordAllocRange.
+The structures the elements point to shall be allocated by calling XRecordAllocRange

+'''

 XRecordRange XRecordAllocRange(void)

+'''

 The XRecordAllocRange function allocates and returns an XRecordRange structure.
 The structure is initialized to specify no protocol.
 The function returns NULL if the structure allocation fails.
-The application can free the structure by calling XFree.
+The application can free the structure by calling XFree